Alona-Asher/PhoneBookServer/README.md

 2. Clone the repository or download the source code.
 3. Using IDE (Visual Studio is preferred):
 3.1.
 Open the solution in your preferred IDE.
-3.2. click "Build" to compile the solution.
+3.2.
+Click "Build" to compile the solution.
 3.2.
 Click "Run" to start the application.
 4. Using CLI commands:
 4.1. __dotnet restore__